survivejs/webpack-book/manuscript/developing/03_linting.md

 ### Enabling Error Overlay

-To make the development flow nicer, WDS provides an error overlay.
-The default setting, `overlay: true` captures only errors.
-Since even warnings can be beneficial, adjust the configuration as follows:
+WDS provides an overlay for capturing warnings and errors.
+Adjust the configuration as follows:

 **webpack.config.js**